 Instead, it is a relentless, monolithic messaging system aimed primarily at the local population.
 Attempts are made to make it clear that political resistance at home supports the enemy's illegal hybrid attack on democracy.

-So in order not to support "the enemies", people should reconsider old notions of civil rights and new surveillance techniques such as the "Toxicity Monitoring», the new opinion makers justify the abolition of democratic principles.
-The «musty old free Press» must be replaced by a «modern concept».
-By means of automated procedures for «Extraction of relevant messages» and algorithms are used to create censorship procedures for a «new homogeneous Politics» constantly optimized.
+So in order not to support "the enemies", people should reconsider old notions of civil rights and new surveillance techniques such as the "Toxicity Monitoring» accept, the new opinion makers justify the abolition of democratic principles.
+The "musty old free press" must be replaced by a "modern concept".
+By means of automated procedures for «Extraction of relevant messages» and algorithms are used to constantly optimize censorship procedures for a «new homogeneous politics».

 The organizations of the industrial censorship complex refer to this "homogeneous policy" when they speak of the development of a "common choice of words» for information disturbances, speak of «credibility» or «media competence».
-So if so-called anti-disinformation groups of «resilience» against disinformation, what they really mean is that they publish approved narratives until the Society everything else seems frightening or repulsive.
+So if so-called anti-disinformation groups of «Resilience» When they speak of disinformation, what they really mean is that they publish approved narratives over and over again until society finds everything else scary or repugnant.

 According to the authors, the organizations they put together in a "top list" are among the leaders of the industrial censorship complex in the area of opinion making and control.
 In their analysis, they present 50 selected organizations individually.
 The information includes their financing, history and respective “working method”.
 For example, many of the groups used the so-called "hate mapping" by default to identify "wrong-thinking" people.

-Overall, the analysis aims to determine the extent and objectives of the «Censorship-industrial complex».
-To better understand their extensive research, the description of an organization in the «Top 50 list» is reproduced in a short version:
+Overall, the analysis is about making the extent and goals of the "censorship industrial complex" understandable.
+For a better understanding of her extensive research, the description of an organization in the "Top 50 list" is given in a short version as an example:

 The list is headed by the «Information Futures Lab» (IFL), in German «Information laboratory of the future«.
 This is an institute of Brown University.
 The IFL is the successor to First Draft (FD), one of the oldest and best-known anti-disinformation organizations.
 At Brown University, the institute is housed in the College of Public Health and tasked with combating "misinformation" and "outdated communication practices."

 IFL/FD Director Claire Wardle has significantly shaped the distinction between "false, disinformation and incorrect information".
 IFL/FD is the only academic non-profit organization involved in the Trusted News Initiative.
 The Trusted News Initiative consists of a comprehensive consortium of established media and aims to to control the debate about the pandemic.
-Of the Twitter-Executives, Claire Wardle was appointed to a group of advisors to combat misinformation.
+Among Twitter executives, Claire Wardle has been appointed as a priority member of a panel of advisors fighting misinformation.
 A co-founder of the IFL, Stefanie Friedhoff, is a member of the White House COVID-19 Response Team.

 First Draft was funded by many institutions, including Craig Newmark, Rockefeller, the National Science Foundation, Facebook, the Ford Foundation, Google, the Knight Foundation, the Wellcome Trust, the Open Society Foundations, and others.
-The IFL is funded by the Rockefeller Foundation, among others, for a campaign to increase vaccine demand.
-A pioneer in disinformation studies, the IFL serves as a key advisor to consortia in the media, technology, and public health sectors.
+The IFL is funded in part by the Rockefeller Foundation for a campaign to increase vaccine demand.
+As a pioneer in the field of disinformation studies, the IFL serves as a key advisor to consortia in the media, technology and public health fields.

 (via RT)